 Arm 2: Eye90 microspheres™ plus partial-liver surgical resection

-If you have additional questions about this study please contact the Principal Investigator at the address below, or click the link to send an Email:
+If you have additional questions about the liver cancer in dogs study please contact the Principal Investigator at the address below, or click the link to send an Email:

 Jeffrey N. Bryan, DVM